-The Corporation applied for a relief for staggered booking of allowance for loses from Bangko Sentral ng Pilipinas on March 1, 2021.
+The Corporation applied for a relief for staggered booking of allowance for credit losses from Bangko Sentral ng Pilipinas on March 1, 2021.
 Total amount of allowance for staggered booking amounted to P251,740,571 for accounts with aggregate total lease and loan balance of P944,308,528.
-Projected year 1 allowance for losses based on the application was not book in 2020 pending the receipt of approval by BSP for the relief.
+The said application was approved on June 27, 2021 with a reckoning start date of February 2021 until February 2026.